-Your organization is also required by law to support and maintain the positions of employees who are transitioning on the job (please see "Transition on the job" job aid in the appendix).
+In Canada, an organization is also required by law to support and maintain the positions of employees who are transitioning on the job (please see "If you a transitioning on the job" job aid in the appendix).
 It is important that your organization continues to assign any employee who is transitioning the same type of job that they had prior to their transition.
-To assign different or lesser jobs could be considered a form of discrimination, unless there is a nondiscriminatory reason for doing so - for example, if the trans employee requests different work as a form of accommodation during the transition.
+To assign different or lesser jobs could be considered a form of discrimination, unless there is a non-discriminatory reason for doing so - for example, if the trans employee requests different work as a form of accommodation during the transition.